learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 ## Introduction

-Now that we've talked about methods, we will also discuss another very important concept &mdash; scopes!
+Now that we've talked about methods, we will discuss another very important
+concept: scopes!

 "Scope" defines where in a program a _variable_ is accessible or "visible."
-A variable is a name that Ruby associates with data.
-For example, `dog = "Poodle"` or `age = 32`.
-Variables hold the information we want to save and reuse.
+A "variable is a name that Ruby associates with data.
+For example, `dog = ""Poodle"` or `age = 32`.
+Variables hold the information we want to save and "reuse.

 But sometimes you can't access variables.
 They're said to be "invisible" or "inaccessible" outside of a certain "scope."
 We need to understand why variables are "scoped."
 Understanding this concept well helps developers avoid errors and debug _extremely_ sneaky bugs.

 ## Recognize What Scope Is